Last Updated on November 12th, 2019

 Nearly everyone gets mild to moderate acne between the ages of 8 and 18, and nearly every case of acne resolves on its own eventually even without medical care.
 Some people who have acne, however, need the services of a specialized acne clinic.
 And it’s also possible to have diseases that look like acne but that really aren’t—that may be a sign of something even more serious.
 Here is a list of the acne and acne-like conditions that require medical attention.

 An astonishing number of diseases cause acne-like or “acneiform” eruptions on the skin that require medical treatment, including:

-Treatments for acne will not usually help these conditions, and may make them worse.
-If you have acne-like outbreaks on the skin which don’t respond to your usual acne care, see a doctor for advice.
+Treatments for acne will not usually help these conditions and could make them worse.
+If you have acne-like outbreaks on the skin that don’t respond to your usual acne care, see a doctor for advice.

 Acne conglobata “burrows” between pimples to form large sores on the face, back, chest, and buttocks.
 It can strike between birth and the age of 30, and it cannot be treated by conventional acne medications.
 Laser resurfacing may help relieve scars.

 Dermatitis herpetiformis is caused by sensitivity to a protein called gliadin, found in gluten in wheat and certain other cereal grains.
 As much as celiac disease causes severe irritation of the bowel, dermatitis herpetiformis causes severe irritation of the skin.
 Medications that shut down the inflammation function of the immune system, such as dapsone, are usually required to bring the condition under control.